DanielePalaia/GemfireGreenplumConnector/readme.md

 https://gemfire.docs.pivotal.io/98/geode/developing/events/implementing_write_behind_event_handler.html</br>
 When a modification (INSERT, UPDATE, DELETE) is done on a Gemfire region, it is propagated on the relative Postgresql/Greenplum table.</br>
 A Greenplum table will consists on two field id and data where id is related to Gemfire key and data to Gemfire value in a Gemfire region.
+The connector is generic and will take in input during configurations: Jdbc connection string, username/passwd and namespace.table of the Greenplum database where we want to ingest the rows.
+It is using Copy to batch rows and insert them in Greenplum to maximize performance.

 ## build the project